Authentic Lessons for 21st Century Learning

 40 Minute(s)

-Display slide 20 and show students how to solve the given word problem.
-Tell students that they will be creating a story problem and need to consider how to solve one when writing story problems.
+Display slide 20 and walk students through solving the word problem shown on the slide.
+Explain that they will create their own story problems and should consider how to solve a problem when writing it.

-Show slide 21 and have students get into groups of three at each station.
-Explain to students that they will be writing their own story problems and solving their peers’ story problems.
-Explain that this will be similar to the Pass the Problem activity from earlier in the lesson, except this time, they will be moving instead of their papers.
-Explain the following procedure for the activity:
+Display slide 21 and have students get into groups of three at each station.
+Explain that they will write their own story problems and solve their peers’ story problems in a process similar to the earlier Pass the Problem activity.
+This time, however, students will rotate between stations rather than passing papers.

-Begin Round 5, and have students go back to their original station to review the work done by their peers.
-Have the group discuss if what they see written on their paper is what they expected.
-And if they see a circled mistake, have them correct the mistake and find the solution.
+Round 6: Students return to their original station to review the work done by their peers.
+Have the group discuss whether the final solution aligns with their expectations.
+If they find a circled mistake, they should correct it and verify the solution.

 Evaluate